ycexiao/scikit-package/doc/source/index.rst

 Welcome to the ``scikit-package`` official documentation!

 ``scikit-package`` offers tools and practices for the scientific community to make better and more reusable Scientific Python packages and applications.
-Here is a quick demo of generating a new package using ``scikit-package``:

 How does ``scikit-package`` benefit scientists?
 -----------------------------------------------